What is Humus?

 Is Humus good for your garden?

-Yes it is definitely good for the garden - It improves soil structure, helps with nutrient uptake and increases water retention.
-The more high quality, well decomposed compost you can add to your soil, the higher the water retention and the more drought resistant your garden.
+Humus has many nutrients that improve the health of the soil and improves the formation of good soil structure.
+Humus also helps the soil retain moisture by creating void spaces in the compost and increases water retention.
+The higher quality, well decomposed compost you can add into your soil, the higher the water retention and the more drought resistant your garden will become.

 Are humus and compost different?

 In gardening, the term 'humus' is often used to mean compost.
-In soil science, humus is a distinct fraction of the soil organic matter (SOM).
-Humus is the common group name for the humic substances, ie fulvic acid, humic acid and humic.
+In soil science, humus is the common group name for humic substances, i.e. fulvic acid, humic acid and humic.
 The properties of humic substances include:

 Other names for Humus